 My God, What Have I Done?: Dr. Metz, when he finally realizes the disastrous results of his genetic experiments and nepotism.

 Named After Their Planet: Patron races sometimes give such names to their clients: examples include Jophur, Pila, and Pring.
+A particularly weird example is "Garthlings", who are actually Gorillas transplanted to the planet Garth and adopted as if they were natives there due to a massive Gambit Pileup.

 Naming Your Colony World (Symbolic names): Before humans made contact with Galactic civilization, they gave their early extrasolar colonies the names NuDawn and Atlast.
 After contact, the later legally acquired planets just end up called whatever names the aliens had already given them.